 Though she only appears briefly in one scene in the original novel, Bree Tanner is this for Victoria's newborn army in the Twilight series.
 The film adaptation expands her role significantly and especially emphasizes this aspect of her character.

-Although her actions in her novella make this a case of YMMV.
-Arguably Freaky Fred is closer in that story, seeing as he's the only newborn who actively refrains from the fighting between newborns and defends Bree from them.
+Freaky Fred also counts, seeing as he's the only newborn who actively refrains from the fighting between newborns and defends Bree from them.

 Thomas Raith qualifies as the token good member of his family in the early The Dresden Files, as the only Raith with anything resembling morals.
 Then he leaves the family.

 Subverted with great gusto in The Blending series by Sharon Green.
 The team of Psycho Rangers set up in contrast to the main characters appears to have a token good member and Only Sane Man in the person of their Spirit wielder... until he reveals he's been using his power to control the other members of their team and is probably the most evil of the five - and the most ambitious - just a lot smarter and less obvious about it.